rivue/Gamified-Study-Tool/README.md

             - would probably be pretty easy: https://classic.yarnpkg.com/en/package/ratemyprofessor-api
             - https://github.com/tisuela/ratemyprof-api
         - ability to verify by school email which helps with filtering results?
+        - add riddles to minigames
+        - for jack in the box style games, add a concept box in the middle and give users the ability to drag / drop / add small boxes with a name / concept and longer description and allow them to point to another box, maybe allow them to be saved and for multiplayer, save all of theirs in one place or something - each game takes like a few minutes or so then time for review
+        - logo (for now): lowercase r w/ the left side aligned with the app box and the top sprinkling knowledge down to a person reading a book
+        - pomodoro mode - either a timer that the user can see on the screen that goes for 25 or whatever minutes or a specific mode the user can go into where it displays a timer for 25 minutes while giving them games to play / learn in its own environment / screen and then breaks for 5 or whatever minutes
+        - timeline mega games - like 20 or whatever blocks, or slight variation - x is caused by or causes y, etc...
+        - analogy mini / mega games - have to get like 20 right or whatever

+        - add ability change font and how it speaks to library generator (cursive = harder to read and higher learning rates, or apply font at user's' setting level), it could speak like gen z, like a pirate, etc...
+        - catch phrase for now: studying, nade
         - (later) add support for links / pdfs / other things and get rid of things like difficulty, tutor, etc... then actually start generating stuff to study
         - (later) add support for multiple file upload as well
         - add logic for multiple flame emojis w/ streaks of 1, 5, 10, 25, 50, 100